juanjbrown/zHouseAPI/README.md

   4. aws: your aws credentials

-  5. cameras: how long to record cameras when an alarm is tripped (value is in seconds)
+  5. cameras: how long to record cameras when an alarm is tripped (value is in seconds). also where to save the video files.

 ### Quickstart